-We all have a finite amount of time to live, and within that mortal countdown we devote some fraction towards our work.
-Even for the most career-focused, your life will be filled by many things beyond work: supporting your family, children, exercise, being a mentor and a mentee, hobbies, and so the list goes on.
+We all have a finite amount of time to live, and within that mortal countdown, we devote some fraction towards our work.
+Even for the most career-focused, your life will be filled with many things beyond work: supporting your family, children, exercise, being a mentor and a mentee, hobbies, and so the list goes on.
 This is the sign of a rich life, but one side-effect is that time to do your work will become increasingly scarce as you get deeper into your career.

-Indeed, pacing yourself becomes the central challenge of a sustained, successful career: increasingly senior roles require that you accomplish more and more, and do it in less and less time.
+Indeed, pacing yourself becomes the central challenge of a sustained, successful career: increasingly senior roles require that you accomplish more and more and do it in less and less time.
 The ledge between these two constraints gets narrower the further you go, but it remains walkable if you take a deliberate approach.

-First a discussion on a few common ways to get tripped up: snacking, preening, and chasing ghosts.
-Then we’ll get into the good stuff: how do you work on what really matters?
+First, a discussion on a few common ways to get tripped up: snacking, preening, and chasing ghosts.
+Then we'll get into the good stuff: how do you work on what really matters?

-Hunter Walk recommends that folks avoid “snacking” when they prioritize work.
-If you’re in a well-run organization, at some point you’re going to run out of things that are both high-impact and easy.
+Hunter Walk recommends that folks avoid "snacking" when they prioritize work.
+If you're in a well-run organization, at some point, you're going to run out of things that are both high-impact and easy.
 This leaves you with a choice between shifting right to hard and high-impact or shifting down to easy and low-impact.
 The latter choice--easy and low-impact--is what Walk refers to as snacking.

-It’s ok to spend some of your time on snacks to keep yourself motivated between bigger accomplishments, but you have to keep yourself honest about how much time you’re spending on high-impact work versus low-impact work.
-In senior roles, you’re more likely to self-determine your work and if you’re not deliberately tracking your work, it’s easy to catch yourself doing little to no high-impact work.
+It's ok to spend some of your time on snacks to keep yourself motivated between bigger accomplishments, but you have to keep yourself honest about how much time you're spending on high-impact work versus low-impact work.
+In senior roles, you're more likely to self-determine your work, and if you're not deliberately tracking your work, it's easy to catch yourself doing little to no high-impact work.

-Where “snacking” is the broad category of doing easy and low-impact work, there’s a particularly seductive subset of snacking that I call “preening.”
+Where "snacking" is the broad category of doing easy and low-impact work, there's a particularly seductive subset of snacking that I call "preening."
 Preening is doing low-impact, high-visibility work.
-Many companies conflate high-visibility and high-impact so strongly that they can’t distinguish between preening and impact, which is why it’s not uncommon to see some companies’ senior-most engineers spend the majority of their time doing work of dubious value but that is frequently recognized in company meetings.
+Many companies conflate high-visibility and high-impact so strongly that they can't distinguish between preening and impact, which is why it's not uncommon to see some companies' senior-most engineers spend the majority of their time doing work that's of dubious value, but that is frequently recognized in company meetings.

 If you're taking a short-term look at career growth, then optimizing for your current organization's pathologies in evaluating impact is the optimal path: go forth and preen gloriously.
 However, if you're thinking about developing yourself to succeed as your current role grows in complexity or across multiple organizations, then it's far more important to strike a balance between valued work and self-growth.

-Worse, to be a successful preener requires a near invulnerability to criticism of your actual impact, and your true work will suffer if your energy is diverted to preening.
+Worse, to be a successful preener requires near invulnerability to criticism of your actual impact, and your true work will suffer if your energy is diverted to preening.
 Typically this means you need to be a vanity hire of a senior leader or to present yourself in the way a company believes leaders look and act.
-If that isn’t you, then your attempt to exchange your good judgement for company success will end up failing anyway: you’ll get held accountable for the lack of true impact where others who match the company’s expectation of how a leader appears will somehow slip upward.
+If that isn't you, then your attempt to exchange your good judgment for company success will end up failing anyway: you'll get held accountable for the lack of true impact where others who match the company's expectation of how a leader appears will somehow slip upward.

 Stop chasing ghosts

 Many folks would assume that companies, rational optimizers that they are, avoid spending much time on low-impact high-effort projects.
-Unfortunately that isn’t consistently the case.
-It’s surprisingly common for a new senior leader to join a company and immediately drive a strategy shift that fundamentally misunderstands the challenges at hand.
+Unfortunately, that isn't consistently the case.
+It's surprisingly common for a new senior leader to join a company and immediately drive a strategy shift that fundamentally misunderstands the challenges at hand.
 The ghosts of their previous situation hold such a firm grasp on their understanding of the new company that they misjudge the familiar as the essential.

 I had a recent discussion with someone who argued that new senior leaders deliberately push for major changes even though they suspect the efforts will fail.
-Such changes make the organization increasingly dependent on the new leader, and also ensures anything that does go well gets attributed to the new leader directly rather than their team.
-If this is your approach to leadership, please know that you’re awful and take the time to work on yourself until the well-being and success of an entire company matters to you more than being perceived as essential.
+Such changes make the organization increasingly dependent on the new leader and also ensures anything that does go well gets attributed to the new leader directly rather than their team.
+If this is your approach to leadership, please know that you're awful and take the time to work on yourself until the well-being and success of an entire company matter to you more than being perceived as essential.